- Dental crowns are tooth-shaped caps. They can be made of a variety of materials, including all-ceramic, zirconia, and porcelain-fused-to-metal.

 Zirconia dental crowns

 Zirconia crowns combine the strength of metal and the convincing appearance of porcelain.
 Those suffering from allergies can also safely choose this material.
-It is biocompatible, so it doesn’t cause adverse reactions.
-Such crowns are becoming more and more popular.
+It is biocompatible, so it does not cause adverse reactions.
+Such crowns are becoming increasingly popular.

-They can also be layered with porcelain to further improve the appearance.
-If that is not done it can be difficult to match the exact color of the surrounding teeth, as zirconia is very opaque.
+They can also be layered with porcelain to enhance their appearance further.
+If that is not done, it can be challenging to match the exact color of the surrounding teeth, as zirconia is very opaque.

 Zirconia crowns can sometimes be milled at the dental office.
-This means it could be done in one appointment, or at least in one day.
+This means it could be done in a single appointment or in a single day.
 You may not need a temporary crown.
-What’s more, the material is very strong and requires less tooth preparation.
+What is more, the material is very strong and requires less tooth preparation.
 It can be bonded or cemented, so the dentist has more options.

-The downsides are that the material makes these crowns difficult to adjust, they’re expensive, and they do wear down the tooth they bite on.
-That being said, they are unlikely to wear down or chip themselves.
+The downsides are that the material makes these crowns difficult to adjust, they are expensive, and they do wear down the tooth they bite on.
+That said, they are unlikely to wear down or chip.

 Strong and durable